 If you have already set up your Oculus Rift for regular use, you are ready to begin Unity development.

 Advanced developers may find it useful to review our Oculus SDK documentation for more insight into the rendering pipeline and underlying logic.
-If that interests you, we recommend Intro to VR and the PC Developer Guide for a deeper dive into core Rift development concepts.
+If that interests you, we recommend the PC Developer Guide for a deeper dive into core Rift development concepts.